 \section{Scenarios of Warming-up}

-As intuitive understandings to readers, we in this section provide some simulation scenarios to illustrate the theoretical insufficiency that S-ARIMA holds.
-Together with, the counterpart solutions given by the ARMA-SIN will be also demonstrated.
-Following this warming-up, in the subsequent sections, we will progressively detail the motivations, philosophies, mathematics and methodologies of generating the such powerful ARMA-SIN solutions.
+As intuitive understandings for readers, we in this section provide some simulation scenarios to illustrate the theoretical insufficiency that S-ARIMA holds.
+Together with, the counterpart solutions given by ARMA-SIN will be also demonstrated.
+Following this warming-up, in the subsequent sections, we will progressively detail the motivations, philosophies, mathematics and methodologies of generating such useful ARMA-SIN solutions.